Reading time: 5 minutes

 Gitlab CI/CD

-1. Click the Add variable button to save the variable.
+button to save the variable. - Create a

 Paste the following code:

-• Replace /path/to/project with the path to your project on the remote machine and /path/to/deploy with the directory where you want the code to be deployed.
-Remember to have the code already deployed on your machine first.
+with the directory where you want the code to be deployed.
+Remember to have the code already deployed on your machine first. - Replace

-• Replace user@server with the username and IP address of the remote machine.
+with the username and IP address of the remote machine. - Replace

 RSA Key for Remote Gitlab Pull